raulsperoni/magnesium-wordcloud-panel/README.md

 # WordCloud Panel Plugin

-This is a Wordcloud/Tagcloud panel for Grafana 7.0+
+This is a Wordcloud/Tagcloud panel for Grafana 7.0+, using the amazing library [react-wordcloud](https://react-wordcloud.netlify.com/)

-## Lib
-This is using the amazing [react-wordcloud](https://react-wordcloud.netlify.com/)

 ## Usage